Interesting Facts About the Komondor Dog

 Prices vary from breeder to breeder, but current prices for pet quality Komondor puppies are in the $1,000 + dollar range, and show/breeding quality puppies are somewhat higher in price.

-Do Komondors hair naturally dread?
+Do Komondor hair naturally dread?

 When Komondor puppies are born they aren’t born with dreads, they have a short, white fleece that gradationally forms into ethereal ringlets, and as the canine grows so do the ringlets.
-At around, one time old the ringlets form into matted patches and that’s when mortal intervention is demanded to separate them into individual cords.
+At around, one time the ringlets form into matted patches and that’s when mortal intervention is demanded to separate them into individual cords.

 Are Komondor dogs good pets?